openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

   extensions of the component
 * Understanding the role of the component in the overall platform and how it interacts with other components
-* Must be available to participate in the comment period for Core Contributor nominees nominated to commit code to the maintainer's repo(s), as part of the `Core Contributor Program`_
+* Must be available to participate in the comment period for Core Contributor nominees who have been nominated to commit code to the maintainer's repo(s), as part of the `Core Contributor Program`_

 It is acceptable for a component to be maintained by a team or group as long as that arrangement does not reduce the reachability of at least one